Top Longevity Treatments to Try in 2026: From IV Therapy to Biohacking Retreats

 3. Red Light Therapy for Skin, Mood, and Mitochondria

-Red and near-infrared light therapy has exploded in popularity, and it’s not slowing down.
-These wavelengths penetrate the skin and reach the mitochondria—the energy centers of your cells.
-When your cells produce more energy, everything feels easier: healing, mood, sleep, mental clarity.
+Red and near-infrared light therapy has become very popular, and interest keeps growing.
+These types of light go through the skin and reach the mitochondria, which are the energy centers of your cells.
+When your cells make more energy, things like healing, mood, sleep, and mental clarity often improve.

 Red light also supports collagen production, making it a favorite for aging skin.

-In 2026, you’ll see more studios offering full-body red light beds, as well as home devices that allow you to bring this treatment into your daily routine.
-It’s simple, grounding, and surprisingly soothing—especially during seasons where your body craves warmth and light.
+In 2026, more studios will offer full-body red light beds, and there will be more home devices so you can use this treatment every day.
+It’s simple, grounding, and surprisingly soothing, especially during times when your body wants more warmth and light.

 4. Longevity-Focused Nutrition Coaching